7hat3eird0ne/Word-Index-2/README.md

     - For example "code" will normaly be 4 3 14 2, but with reverse append it will instead be 2 14 3 4
 - The 'minLen' integer defines what should be the minimal length available
-    - It starts indexing with the first string of that length
+    - It starts indexing with the first string of that length A character set is inaccurate if a string, which if translated to index and back from it doesn't end up looking same, exists

 ## Algorithms intended to be done by human